tildesarecool/ICBM-return-to-sender/README.md

 ---

+I'm still trying to figure out how to make the line draw from one place to another.
+I feel like I'm either really close or not any closer than I was.

+I thought I was on to something at one point but I think I must have missed something.
+I'll keep working on it but also probably work on some other things.

+Actually I was able to click once to set off the loop that drew the string but that doesn't work any more.
+So in that sense I've gone backwards.

+---

 Today I worked for hours without success.
 I actually came painfully close a couple of times but still not acting the way I want it to.

 I eventually move on to making the end point of the line a specific mouse x and y position.
 I mean I capture those points and set them as the end point.
 The line doesn't actually end at that set of mouse coordinates.